gleam-lang/website/_posts/2024-05-27-fault-tolerant-gleam.md

 ```

 This is valid Gleam code, but it is not using that string as a message for the
 panic.
-The string unreachable as the program panics before it is evaluated.
+The string is unreachable as the program panics before it is evaluated.
 A
 compiler warning is now emitted when code like this is found.
 ```text
 warning: Todo used as a function